 IV.
 MAJOR FUNCTIONS

-B. set salaries and benefits for the Library’s personnel
+B. Set salaries for the Library’s personnel.

 C. Participate in the budget process and secure adequate financial support for the Library’s operations and services.

-G. Ensure the Library’s involvement in State Library and Library Association initiatives.
+F. Ensure the Library’s involvement in State Library and Library Association initiatives.